IBM-Cloud/ansible-collection-ibm/docs/ibm_space.rst

   developers (False, list, None)
     The IBMID of the users who will have developer role in this space, ex - user@example.com

-  space_quota (False, str, None)
-    The name of the Space Quota Definition

-  tags (False, list, None)
-    None

-  name (False, str, None)
-    (Required for new resource) The name for the space

   id (False, str, None)